 - Students are discouraged from making employment commitments until they know how much time they have to commit to outside employment.
-Commitment to their studies must come before employment commitments.
-Employment more than 16 hours a week for a full-time student will not be conducive to success in the nursing program.
-All students must recognize that attending nursing school is a full time job. - 2.
-Students will not be allowed to participate in the clinical experience upon working the shift prior to their assigned clinical start time. - 3.
+Employment more than 16 hours a week for a full-time student is likely to interfere with the ability to be successful. - 2.
+Students should avoid working a shift immediately prior to their assigned clinical start time, as caregiver fatigue is a safety concern.
+Students who appear overly fatigued in the clinical setting may be asked to leave the clinical site and the disciplinary process will apply. - 3.
 While Davenport University strives to serve the nontraditional learner in a manner that makes learning convenient, it is often impossible to enroll a nursing student into classes which offer much flexibility in scheduling.
 This makes it difficult for a nursing student to plan ahead and can make it challenging for the student to hold outside employment.
-BSN Pre- Licensure students and Diploma of Practical Nursing students normally will move through the nursing program in a cohort style fashion. - 4.
-The exception for outside employment is the RN-BSN completion students who can move through the BSN completion program at a part time pace. - 5.
-Employment may be available to nursing students in the affiliating Agencies.
-If the student does assume a work assignment at one of the affiliating Agencies, the student must recognize that they are in a student role, not an employee role, during clinical experiences at this agency. - 6.
-It is expected that students will represent themselves and the university and at clinical sites in a positive and professional manner at all times.
-See Clinical Experience Requirements, above, and the Student Code of Conduct - K. General Information - 1.
-The student is responsible for transportation to and from clinical assignments. - a.
+BSN Pre- Licensure students normally will move through the nursing program in a cohort style fashion. - 4.
+The exception for outside employment is the RN-BSN completion students who can move through the BSN completion program at a part time pace. - Employment may be available to nursing students in the affiliating agencies.
+If the student does assume a work assignment at one of the affiliating agencies, the student must recognize that they are in a student role, not an employee role, during clinical experiences at this agency. - It is expected that students will represent themselves and the university and at clinical sites in a positive and professional manner at all times.
+See Clinical Experience Requirements, above, and the Student Code of Conduct

+K. General Information

+- 1. The student is responsible for transportation to and from clinical assignments. - a.
 Students are responsible for transportation to any field trip location.
 Students are encouraged to carpool to save energy and costs when possible, however clinical site preferences will not be made on the basis of carpooling requests on a continued basis. - b.
-Agency regulations regarding parking vary and will be part of the orientation at each clinical facility - 2.
-Liability Insurance a.
+Agency regulations regarding parking vary and will be part of the orientation at each clinical facility

+2. Liability Insurance

 Liability insurance is insurance against malpractice and covers the specific clinical hours those students are in the clinical facilities.
 The cost of this insurance is included in the student's tuition.
 Students are accountable for their own actions or omissions of action based on their level of education.